cherylisabella/Finance/Finance & Business Analytics/README.md

 ### Disaggregate Data Models
 - All numerical variables in the dataset are first normalised to standardize the range of values.
-- Lead and lag variables for certain predictors (e.g. market share and Tobin’s Q) are then created, to capture time-based effects.
+- Lead and lag variables for certain predictors (e.g. market share and Tobin’s Q) were then created to capture time-based effects.
+  - Lead variables for the market share and Tobin's Q.
+  - Lag variables for the advertising intensity and marketing investments.

 #### Panel Data Model
 - Now that we have the disaggregated data and lead/lag variables, we can proceed with building a panel data model.
 Panel data allows us to control for both time-variant and time-invariant effects.